 (Doing so helps us improve – thank you!)

 The US has in many ways always been a divided society, but what is causing fierce political, social and ethnic divides in the United States today?
 Hate crimes and hate groups are increasingly visible, and political leaders are using ethnic identity, socio-economic identity — and an “us v. them” mentality — to create fear and increase polarization.
 This increase in tribalism and ethnic protection (including Republican vs. Democrat as core identities), reflect core grievances at the heart of what drives violent conflict in many countries all over the world.
 How did we get here and what are the peacebuilding solutions for a country that has long been considered the world’s most stable democracy?

-Background Information:This topic was created by the Alliance for Peacebuilding.
+Background Information:This topic was created in partnership with the Alliance for Peacebuilding.
 Read more about them here.

 Let's Get Started!